dipu1207/complete_web_development/overview.md

 # First Part
-1: Introduction: some basic concepts to familiarize us with the Web and its workings.
+**Introduction** some basic concepts to familiarize us with the Web and its workings.
 We will start with how the internet works and the underlying concepts of the internet.
- 2: HTML5: Building our first website
+**HTML5** Building our first website
- 3: CSS: to allow us to style our website
+ **CSS** to allow us to style our website
- 4: Advance CSS: create a background generator project
+ **Advance CSS** Create a background generator project
- 5: Bootstrap, Templates, And building our Startup Landing Page:  that accepts emails and
- 6: Dive into newer features of CSS like flexBox and CSS Grid to get good with responsive layouts with CSS
+ **Bootstrap, Templates, And building our Startup Landing Page**  that accepts emails and   Dive into newer features of CSS like flexBox and CSS Grid to get good with responsive layouts with CSS

 # Second Part